 2. Booking Airfare First

 One example: This past summer we had guests jump on a low fare into Fairbanks only to discover that there were no transportation options available.
 The solution?
-Check our website or give us a quick call to see about availability before your book.
+Check our finder tools or give us a quick call to see about availability before your book.

 Another thing to keep in mind are your arrival and departure times.
 Given the time difference many flights down to the Lower 48 leave Alaska in the early morning, like 1 AM early.
 Make sure you coordinate your lodging and any transportation drop-offs/arrivals to fit.